Shuaib21803/CodeAlchemist/README.md

 - `requirements.txt`: List of Python dependencies

 ## Contributing

-Contributions are welcome!
+given a jupyter notebook convert it into python code using nbconvert Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License